Status: Optional add-on · In internal testing · Beta shortly

 Record of processing (Art.
 30 GDPR)

 Every controller must maintain a record of its processing activities.
-The DPMS module will provide the structure for this: per processing activity — purpose, legal basis, categories of data subjects, categories of personal data, recipients, third-country transfers, retention periods, technical and organizational measures (TOMs).
-With filtering, export (PDF, CSV) and versioning.
+The DPMS module provides the structure for this: per processing activity — purpose, legal basis, categories of data subjects, categories of personal data (incl. special categories under Art.
+9), recipients, third-country transfers, retention periods and linked technical and organizational measures (TOMs).
+With tenant-wide RoPA defaults, filtering, versioning and export as an authority-style Art.
+30 template PDF, as a full report and as a CSV/PDF register.

-Templates for typical processing activities (HR, accounting, CRM, applicant management, video surveillance) will be included and customizable per tenant.
+An AI assistant drafts RoPA entries from a free-text description and suggests legal basis and data categories (draft for review).
+Templates for typical processing activities (HR, accounting, CRM, applicant management, video surveillance) are included and customizable per tenant.

 Data protection impact assessment (Art.
 35)